-We're thrilled that Nigella Lawson's new book, At My Table: A Celebration of Home Cooking, is out now.
+Nigella Lawson’s fabulous cookbook, At My Table: A Celebration of Home Cooking, is giving us exactly the inspiration we needed to liven up our weeknight recipe repertoire.
 Packed with the kind of dishes Nigella would serve up if you were lucky enough to have a seat at her table, every recipe is about accessible but inspirational food that tastes fantastic, from comforting pasta dishes to indulgent sweet treats.
-We couldn't wait to assemble a team of hungry foodies from across Nigella's publishing team, don our aprons and try out some of the brilliant ideas at our own tables.
-Here's how we got on...
+We couldn’t wait to assemble a team of hungry foodies from across Nigella’s publishing team, don our aprons and try out some of the brilliant ideas at our own tables.
+Here’s how we got on…

 Who: Julia Pal, The Happy Foodie editor

 What I made: Indian-Spiced Chicken and Potato Traybake

 What I thought: Nigella has taught me everything I know about cooking with chicken.
 My well-thumbed copy of Nigella Kitchen falls open at the start of the chicken section, where Nigella’s simple roast chicken recipe gives all the advice needed to produce a soft and succulent bird every time, while the Chicken Shawarma in Simply Nigella is a dish my children clamour for with comforting regularity.
 Nigella, perhaps because she loves chicken so much herself, seems to understand how to bring out the best in this most commonplace kitchen ingredient.